 Discussion

 This paper has presented average improvements in life expectancy in the UK and constituent nations by decade and in comparison with many other nations.
-This showed that the 1990s and 2000s were a period of particularly rapid improvement in the UK, as they were in many other already high-income nations, and that a slowdown from the previous two decades was seen in the UK, alongside comparator nations, over the 2010s.
+This showed, over the four decades of international and within-UK comparison, the 1990s and 2000s were a period of particularly rapid improvement in the UK, as they were in many other already high-income nations, and that a slowdown from the previous two decades was seen in the UK, alongside comparator nations, over the 2010s.
 However, the UK slowdown since 2010 was more severe than in many of these comparators.
 A breakpoint analysis for UK life expectancy trends was also performed confirming a change in life expectancy improvement rates around 2010, broadly consistent with previous published research.
-(6)(18)
+(6)

+Up until 2010, ONS forecasts of life expectancy gains consistently underestimated rates of improvement, and the assumptions were consistently uprated and made more optimistic in successive revisions.(18) However, since 2010 the life expectancy improvement assumptions made by the ONS have been too optimistic, and now been successively made more pessimistic for the fourth revision in a row.

 Though the paper does not aim to resolve disagreement between researchers as to the causes of the recent slowdown, it does aim to make the process of reasoning about the extent and persistence of the post 2010 slowdown more explicit, along with the process of updating our beliefs about the extent of this slowdown as and when new annual life expectancy estimates become available.
 To the extent the approach can be used to formally quantify and assess divergence between the UK’s life expectancy gains and those in other high income countries, and to demonstrate that slowdown has continued to persist longer than would be expected if it were due to transient factors like ‘bad winters’, the paper does aim to advance causal thinking about the slowdown indirectly, through establishing commonly acceptable strategies for analysis and interpretation of UK life expectancy data, and ‘ground truths’ around which researchers with divergent beliefs and perspectives can agree.

 The ONS projections over the longer term, since 1971, show that for many decades projections were pessimistic, under-projecting life expectancy gains throughout the 1970s, 1980s, 1990s and 2000s.
 However, this changed after 2012, with more recent ONS biennial projections tending to over-project observed gains instead.
 A breakpoint in improvement rates in the UK, after 2010, has already been identified (Fenton) and was also identified in analysis for this paper.
+It is apparent from the differences in projection shapes that a range of different methods have been used to produce ONS projections, with some of the earliest projections shown resulting in straight lines, but later projections being curved.
+These earlier straight line projections are likely to have been based on simple linear life expectancy trends, whereas later projections have tended to involve making a range of different assumptions about rates of change in age-specific mortality risks over a range of time periods.
+Historically, mortality rates based on age-specific mortality risks have tended to underestimate achieved life expectancy gains in high income countries.
+(35)

 The Bayes Factor approach allowed a more formal comparison between the rate of improvement so far observed after 2010, with those that were observed during the 1990s and 2000s.
 By 2018 this comparison suggests that rates of annual life expectancy improvement are over 60% lower than were achieved in the 1990s and 2000s.